gostevehoward/confseq/README.md

   function requires the tuning parameter `v_min` as well as optional parameters `c`, `s`, and `eta`, all documented in the paper.

+All functions accept NumPy arrays and perform vectorized operations.

 ## C++ library

 The underlying implementation is in a single-file, header-only C++ library in